soffes/blog/published/2014-05-08-litely/litely.markdown

 ---
+title: Litely
 cover_image: cover.png
-tags:
-- product
-- launch
-- engineering
-- design
+categories: product development design
-- opensource
 ---

-# Litely

 For the last 5 months, I’ve been working on [Litely for iOS](https://itunes.apple.com/app/litely/id850707754?mt=8&amp;uo=4&amp;at=1l3vmtU).
 It’s a photo app for iOS designed by my friend [Cole Rise](https://twitter.com/colerise) that I had the pleasure of building.
 Litely is available for iPhone and iPad, in 14 languages, starting today!